any-tdf/stdf/doc/components/navBar/guide_en.md

 ## Extension

 The existing parameters are sufficient to meet most business scenarios.
 For example, the common scene of changing the transparency of the NavBar background and text color based on the scrolling of the page can be achieved through injClass.
-If you are still not satisfied with your needs, combining slot and injClass, the NavBar can be customized to any style you want, not only for use as a top navigation bar.
+If you are still not satisfied with your needs, combining Snippet and injClass, theoretically the NavBar can be customized to any style you want, not only for use as a top navigation bar.

 It should be noted that this extension only provides a method and idea.
 Too much customization may already be more complex than writing a component yourself, and may lose the meaning of using a component library.